tshepang/blog-movies/content/movies/Ip Man (2008).rst

 There is nothing really new here, and the lead actor could be more interesting.
 Sadly, each of these oriental martial arts actors have Jet Li to match against, and that's a high standard of appeal.
-I am till giving this one high marks because I seriously enjoyed it.
+I am still giving this one high marks because I seriously enjoyed it.